spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 ## Storage limits on GitLab SaaS Free Tier

 **Q. What is changing with storage?**
-A. We are introducing a storage limit of 5GB per top level namespace to the [GitLab SaaS Free tier](https://about.gitlab.com/pricing).
+A. We are introducing a storage limit of 5GB per top-level namespace to the [GitLab SaaS Free tier](/pricing/).

 | GitLab SaaS Tier              | Free | Premium | Ultimate |
 |-------------------------------|:----:|:-------:|:--------:|